Port District Resources

-- MRSC/WPPA Personal Services Contracting Manual for Ports (2009) – also see some additional appendices/examples on our website
+- MRSC/WPPA Personal Services Contracting Manual for Ports (2009) – Also see additional appendices/examples on our website

 Small Public Works Rosters

-Port districts are authorized to use a small works roster process for public works contracts with an estimated cost of $300,000 or less (see RCW 53.08.120(2)(b) and RCW 39.04.155).
+Port districts are authorized to use a small works roster process for smaller public works contracts.
 For more information, see our page on Small Public Works Rosters or download our Small Works Roster publication.